cekkr/grid-pascal-sim.html/README.md

 - Editable propagation logic and color logic using embedded CodeMirror editors for quick iteration and syntax-highlighted experimentation.
 - Gradient controls that let you normalize colors symmetrically, clamp to positive/negative ranges, or enforce explicit min/max spans.
 - Built-in presets that reproduce classic Pascal behaviour, divergent amplification, echo feedback loops, and decay scenarios.
-- Inspector panel and local-storage projects so you can track node lineage, save studies, and reload configurations between sessions.
+- Inspector panel with clickable lineage and local-storage projects so you can hop between parents/children, save studies, and reload configurations between sessions.
 - Companion research notes inside `studies/` describing theoretical backgrounds and worked examples that inspired the simulator.

 ## Getting Started